MichaelSchneeberger/polymat/README.md

 # Multivariate Polynomial Library

-PolyMat is a Python library designed for the representation and manipulation of multivariate polynomial matrices.
+**PolyMat** is a Python library designed for the representation and manipulation of multivariate polynomial matrices.

 ## Features

 * Expression Building: Create polynomial expressions using various operators provided by the library.
 * Efficient Internal Representation: Uses a sparse internal structure to optimize intermediate computations.
-* Deferred Computation: Polynomial matrices are evaluated lazily using the [statemonad](https://github.com/MichaelSchneeberger/state-monad) library, meaning expressions are computed only when needed.
+* Stateful Computation: The sparse internal structures are computed based on a state object.
+This eliminates any dependency on global variables and provides control over the sparse intermediate structures stored in memory for reuse.
 * Performance Optimized: Designed for speed, the library outperforms other symbolic computation tools like `sympy`, making it ideal for large matrix expressions.

 ## Installation

-You can install PolyMat via pip:
+You can install **PolyMat** via pip:

 ```
 pip install polymat